How to Get a Business Loan in 7 Steps

 • Banks want an audited financial statement that shows that you can afford to make your payments.
 In fact, they usually want proof that you have 125 percent of the cash flow you need to make your payments.
 SBA loans can use projected cash flow figures.

-• Collateral and cash flow are not enough for conventional lenders.
+• Collateral and cash flow are not enough for traditional lenders.
 They may decline a loan simply because there are certain industries they do not invest in.
 The SBA funds loans for businesses in almost any industry, even an online business.

 • Conventional lenders will look for collateral that will more than cover the amount of their loan.
 SBA rules state that a loan shall not be denied strictly because of a high loan-to-value ratio.
 The SBA also does not require borrowers to put their ownership in the company at risk.